microsoft/code-with-engineering-playbook/code-reviews/readme.md

 # Code Reviews

-Developers working on [CSE](../../CSE.md) projects should conduct peer code reviews on every pull request (or check-in to a shared branch).
+Developers working on [CSE](../CSE.md) projects should conduct peer code reviews on every pull request (or check-in to a shared branch).

 ## Goals
-Code reviews should be considered as a way to have a conversation about code where reviewer's who haven't written the code will
+Code reviews is a way to have a conversation about code where reviewers who haven't written the code will
 1. Improve code quality by catching bugs before shipping it.
 2. Grow by learning about unfamiliar design patterns or languages and even break some bad habits.
 3. Develop a shared understanding of the project's code.